maximusDecimalusMeridius/class-quiz/README.md

 -WHEN all questions are answered or the timer reaches 0, THEN the game is over -WHEN the game is over, THEN I can save my initials and score

+## Edge Cases Tested

+-New user visits page for the first time
+-User plays the game, then actively deletes localStorage var, starting a new game before reloading or visiting again

 ## Table of Contents

 - [Installation](#installation)